hassanrezve/hassanrezve/README.md

 ### Hi there 👋, I am Syed Hassan Raza Rezve!!

-I am a dedicated and enthusiastic Junior Web Developer with one year of experience in Laravel, PHP, JavaScript, HTML, CSS, and Bootstrap technologies.
+I am a dedicated and enthusiastic Web Developer with one year of experience in Laravel, PHP, JavaScript, React, HTML, CSS, and Bootstrap technologies.
 Throughout my career, I have gained a strong foundation in web development and have successfully delivered projects using these technologies.
 I have a keen eye for detail and strive to create clean, efficient, and user-friendly web applications.
 I am passionate about staying up-to-date with the latest industry trends and continuously expanding my knowledge and skills.
 As a Junior Web Developer, I am eager to contribute to collaborative projects and further enhance my expertise in web development.

 ---